 Pictures Group

-SPECCHIOof four images To optimise storage in the database, select all Spectra that an image applies to and upload it just once.
+SPECCHIO supports uploading of up to four images for each Spectrum.
+To optimise storage in the database, select all Spectra that an image applies to and upload it just once.
 Depending on your internet access speed, uploading large images may be slow.

 The supported uploadable image formats may vary between PC, Linux and Mac.
 JPEG is supported on all operating systems.
 GIF, PNG or TIFF may also be supported on some users’ computers.
-When uploaded, all image formats are converted and stored as JPEG images. se imageson
+When uploaded, all image formats are converted and stored as JPEG images.
+These images can be viewed directly on the Metadata Editor screen.

-Note For speed reasons, pictures should be reduced in size before loading to the database for speed reasons.
+Note Pictures should be reduced in size before loading to the database.
 An appropriate size is around 400 to 500 pixels width or height.